The non-positive circuit weight problem in parametric graphs: a solution based on dioid theory: Problem formulation

 \subsection{Solution using dioid theory techniques}

 We recall that it is still an open problem to find an algorithm that solves linear programs in strongly polynomial time.
-Our aim is to derive a closed formula for $\lambda_{min}$ and $\lambda_{max}$ that can be computed in strongly polynomial time, \textit{i.e.}, in time complexity that does not depend on the size of parameters $\MP_{ij}$, $\MI_{ij}$ and $\MC_{ij}$, for all $i,j$.
-First of all, let us observe the following fact.
+Our aim is to derive a closed-formula expression for $\lambda_{\min}$ and $\lambda_{\max}$ that can be computed in strongly polynomial time, i.e., in a number of operations that does not depend on the size of parameters $\MP_{ij}$, $\MI_{ij}$ and $\MC_{ij}$, for all $i,j$.
+The following theorem states that Algorithm~\ref{al:lambdasnn} provides the desired closed formula.
+Observe that in line 7 of the algorithm, $\left \lfloor{\cdot } \right \rfloor$ indicates the floor function.